leegod/BitcoinEssence/README.md

 What is BitcoinEssence?
 ----------------

-BitcoinEssence is a lite version of Bitcoin using scrypt as a proof-of-work algorithm.
+BitcoinEssence is a lite version of Bitcoin using Scrypt as a Proof-Of-Work algorithm.
  - 15 second block targets
  - Transaction speed is in few seconds
  - subsidy halves in 1,575,000 blocks (9 months)